Best 3D Printers Under $500 (2026)

 The P1S is the go-to choice for users who need an enclosed build chamber for ABS, ASA, PA, and other temperature-sensitive materials.
 Its CoreXY motion system achieves 500 mm/s with 20,000 mm/s acceleration, matching printers twice its price.
 The enclosure includes an activated carbon air filter to reduce fumes and odors.
 A built-in camera enables remote monitoring through Bambu Studio or the Bambu Handy app.
 The P1S arrives semi-assembled and prints within 15 minutes of unboxing.
 The $399 sale price has become the de facto standard — it regularly sells at this price despite the $699 MSRP.
 The optional AMS 2 Pro (~$250 additional) adds multi-color printing. [src2, src3, src8]

 The Elegoo Centauri Carbon delivers an enclosed CoreXY experience at a price that undercuts nearly everything in its class.
-At 500 mm/s with 20,000 mm/s acceleration and a 256x256x256mm build volume, it matches the P1S on raw specs.
-The 350-degree-rated hardened steel nozzle handles carbon-fiber-infused filaments, and the enclosed chamber enables reliable ABS and ASA printing.
+At 500 mm/s with 20,000 mm/s² acceleration and a 256x256x256mm build volume, it matches the P1S on raw specs.
+The 320-degree-C hardened steel nozzle handles carbon-fiber-infused filaments, and the enclosed chamber enables reliable ABS and ASA printing.
 It comes fully pre-assembled and ready to print out of the box.
 The main trade-off is no native multi-color system on the original model, though the Centauri Carbon 2 Combo (~$449) adds 4-color CANVAS support.
-Now priced around $299 in April 2026 (up from $285 debut pricing), it still represents the strongest value in the enclosed CoreXY segment. [src1, src2, src5]
+The price has firmed from $285-$299 (Q1-Q2 2026) to ~$360 in May 2026 as the launch promotion ended, but it still represents one of the strongest values in the enclosed CoreXY segment. [src1, src2, src5]

-The A1 Mini remains the best entry point into 3D printing, though tariff-driven list price adjustments have moved it from ~$219 in Q1 2026 to ~$299 by April.
+The A1 Mini remains the best entry point into 3D printing.
+After a tariff-driven spike to ~$299 in April 2026, street pricing has reverted to ~$219 in May 2026 (close to the original Q1 2026 sale price).
 Despite its compact 180x180x180mm build volume, it prints at 500 mm/s with full automatic calibration, a filament tangle sensor, and an in-nozzle flow sensor.
 Operation is whisper-quiet at under 48 dB in silent mode.
 It is widely adopted in schools and universities due to its affordability and zero-calibration-required setup.
 Adding the AMS Lite enables multi-color printing.
-The A1 Mini Combo now runs ~$449 bundled. [src1, src4, src6]
+The A1 Mini Combo now runs ~$349 bundled (down from ~$449 in April). [src1, src4, src6]

-The QIDI Q1 Pro has seen a dramatic price drop to ~$299, making it an exceptional value for engineering materials.
-It remains the lowest-priced actively heated-chamber printer on the market, ideal for ABS, PC, PA, PAHT-CF, and other high-temperature materials.
-Its CoreXY structure achieves 600 mm/s speeds with 20,000 mm/s acceleration, while the hotend reaches 350 degrees C and the actively heated chamber hits 60 degrees C for consistent layer adhesion on demanding filaments.
+The QIDI Q1 Pro is the lowest-priced actively heated-chamber printer on the market, ideal for ABS, PC, PA, PAHT-CF, and other high-temperature materials.
+Its CoreXY structure achieves 600 mm/s speeds with 20,000 mm/s² acceleration, while the hotend reaches 350 degrees C and the actively heated chamber hits 60 degrees C for consistent layer adhesion on demanding filaments.
 The 245x245x240mm build volume is generous for functional parts.
-At $299, it now costs the same as open-frame printers that cannot print these materials reliably. [src2, src5, src6]
+The dramatic Q1-Q2 sale that pushed street price to ~$299 has ended — as of May 2026 the printer is back to ~$469, restoring its position closer to the original MSRP.
+It remains the only sub-$500 option with an actively heated chamber, so the engineering-materials niche is uncontested even at the higher price. [src2, src5, src6]

 Best for Carbon Fiber Filaments: Creality K1C (~$399) — Check price